d-SEAMS/PydSEAMSlib/README.md

 contributions but also questions or other clarifications.
 Note that we expect all contributors to follow our [Code of Conduct](https://github.com/RuhiRG/pyseams/blob/main/CODE_OF_CONDUCT.md).

+# Acknowledgments
+This project was conceived as part of d-SEAM’s participation under the Python Software Foundation (PSF) in the 2023 iteration of the Google Summer of Code programme.

 # License
 [MIT](https://github.com/RuhiRG/pyseams/blob/main/LICENSE).